dmares01/Game_Programming/README.md

 well as using switch to properly respond to the user's input.

 # Pirates and Navy
-Another simple game, although this one is not complete.
-The end goal will be to have the user navigate across the sea to reach the home on the other side while avoiding the other pirate ships and a water monster.
+Another simple game, the end goal will be to have the user navigate across the sea to reach the home on the other side while avoiding the other pirate ships and a sea monster.
 In addition to that they will also need to maintain a store of food to travel and can get a high score through obtaining gold and experience from fighting pirates.
 I put my own twist on this and changed the ships to represent colleges in my area.